NiloufarRabiee/NiloufarRabiee/README.md

 ### 👋 Hi, I’m Niloufar Rabiee

-I am a multidisciplinary iOS developer and experience designer, with a strong focus on emotional intelligence, wellness technologies, and human-centered innovation.
+I am an iOS developer and experience designer, with a strong focus on emotional intelligence, wellness technologies, and human-centered innovation.
 Currently based in Naples, Italy, I am part of the Apple Developer Academy, where I am refining my expertise in Swift, SwiftUI, and Apple ecosystem integration.

 ---